 EL Assessment Info

-In addition to language assessments, students are also required to participate in TN Ready academic testing, regardless of their current language acquisition.
-There are no exemptions for students who have recently arrived from other countries and have little English skills.
-However, there is a process in place that allows three years of testing before these students’ scores are used for accountability purposes.
-The TNReady tests measure ability in language arts, math, science and social studies.
-These tests are given in the spring, and parents will receive a copy of their students’ scores in the fall.
+In addition to language proficiency assessments, all English learners are also required to participate in TNReady academic testing, regardless of their current English proficiency level.
+There are no exemptions for students who are newly arrived from other countries.
+However, there is a provision allowing three years of participation in state assessments before those results are used for school accountability purposes.
+The TNReady assessments cover English Language Arts, Math, Science, and Social Studies, and are administered each spring.
+Parents will receive a copy of these scores in the fall.